rkuma183/wilsonmar.github.io/_posts/2018-05-12-azure-ml-cert.md

    * <a href="#StreamlineDev">Streamline development by using existing resources</a>
    * <a href="#HDInsights">Perform data sciences at scale by using HDInsights</a>
    * <a href="#SQLonAzure">Perform database analytics by using SQL Server R Services on Azure</a>

+There is considerable overlap of material with SQL and big data subject matter in the 70-774 exam.

 ### Tasks